 Rehab usually means the therapeutic treatment that addresses the bottled up psychological components of addiction, and takes place after the primary physical detox period.

-Detox-Only .v.
-Rehab Treatment In Gartloch, Glasgow
+Detox .v.
+Complete Rehab In Gartloch, Glasgow

-Are There People Who Should NOT Go To Rehab?
+Who Should NOT Try Rehab?

 The appropriate duration in a treatment programme depends on your personal circumstances and history of addiction.

 Here’s an idea of typical treatment options for Gartloch and the greater Glasgow area: